Updated July 4, 2021.

 Detailed Estimates of The Goddard School Franchise Costs Based on Item 7 (Estimated Initial Investment) of The Goddard School’s 2021 Franchise Disclosure Document

 - The estimates below are for a typical new School with a building size ranging from 8,400 square feet to 10,000 square feet.
 In certain special situations, the franchisor may approve a larger building, in which case your costs will be higher.

 1. Initial License Fee: $135,000

 - You must pay the franchisor a deposit of $30,000 when you sign the Preliminary Agreement.
 The remaining $115,000 is payable in two installments, $50,000 when you sign the Franchise Agreement and $65,000 when you receive the Opening Invoice.

 2. Training and Assistance Fee: $35,000

-- The initial training and assistance fee is uniform except for the franchisor’s current policy of charging a reduced fee of $15,000 to existing franchisees in good standing who purchase an additional franchise, or in certain circumstances waiving the fee for existing franchisees in return for a substantial reduction of the franchisor’s obligations, and (ii) charging a reduced fee of $10,000 (subject to an annual increase of 10%) to purchasers of the assets of existing franchises.
+- The initial training and assistance fee is uniform except for the franchisor’s current policy of (i) charging a reduced fee of $15,000 to existing franchisees in good standing who purchase an additional franchise, or in certain circumstances waiving the fee for existing franchisees in return for a substantial reduction of the franchisor’s obligations, and (ii) charging a reduced fee of $10,000 (subject to an annual increase of 10%) to purchasers of the assets of existing franchises.

 4. Site Development Assistance Fee: $35,000

-- The site development assistance fee is uniform except if you are an existing franchisee in good standing purchasing an additional franchise, the fee is $15,000.
+- The site development assistance fee is uniform under the Franchise Agreement, except if you are an existing franchisee in good standing purchasing an additional franchise, the fee is $15,000.

 5. Background Check (estimate is for up to four individuals): $3,000 to $5,500